✈️ 2025 US Travel Market Upheaval

 Travel Market Reports for 2025

-IGES, a popular resort, souvenir, and specialty gift trade show held in the US, just released its view of the 2025 travel market.
+IGES, a popular resort, souvenir, and specialty gift trade show organization held in the US, just released its view of the 2025 travel market.
 They believe 2025’s market will differ from the 2024 travel market forecast, driven by AI personalization and the pursuit of meaningful experiences.
 The trend then involves technology changes and a cultural shift to find personally meaningful experiences.

 IGES believes domestic travel will surge beyond pre-pandemic levels and that outdoor adventure and nature trips in particular will see growth, driven by younger audiences.
 The good old American roadtrip might return, and by 2030, domestic travel is projected to reach 70% of travel spending in the United States.